dwarrick91/Fitness-Pal/README.md

 # Fitness-Pal

 ## Description

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- To develop a mobile friendly application that tracks your individual health needs.
+- To develop a mobile friendly application that tracks your individual health/workout needs.
 - We built this app to give individuals a simpler way to track their workouts.

 ## Table of Contents